bQqqr/bQqqr/README.md

  ```
 Welcome to my github profile.
-My only pleasure is to deliver software.
    _______________                        |*\_/*|________
   |  ___________  |     .-.     .-.      ||_/-\_|______  |
   | |           | |    .****. .****.     | |           | |